 - Make sure the flour is even on all sides of the pork.

-- Once the fryer is heated, put your pork chops in and cover the lid.
+- Once the fryer is heated, put your pork chops in and cover with the lid.

 - Allow the pork chops to cook for about 8 to 10 minutes

-- After, put the pork into the strainer for the excess oil to get strained or a paper towel for it to absorb the oil.
+- After, put the pork into the strainer for the excess oil to be strained or a paper towel for it to absorb the oil.

 How Long To Deep Fry Pork Chops?

-That normally depends on the method you’re using and how thick the slices of the pork chops you have.
+That normally depends on the method you’re using and how thick the slices of the pork chops you have are.
 A regular thickness of pork chops usually takes about 8 to 10 minutes to deep fry.
-The lesser the thickness of the slices means the faster it is for the pork chop to get cooked.
+The lesser the thickness of the slices means the faster it is for the pork chop to be cooked.

-The ingredients you add to your pork chop also add to the minutes of how long it takes for the pork chop to cook.
-A good example would be a breaded pork chop will take slightly longer to cook compared to a seasoned pork chop with only salt and pepper.
+The ingredients you add to your pork chops also add to the time it will take for the pork chop to cook.
+A good example of this would be that a breaded pork chop will take slightly longer to cook compared to a seasoned pork chop with only salt and pepper.

 The heat from medium to high also affects the cooking time.
 Medium will take longer for the pork chops to cook but it would be safer for the pork compared to using high settings all the time.
-If you use less oil and have very thin slices of pork chop, high heat could leave you with an overcooked outer layer and a raw inner layer which would be unpleasant and not at all delicious to eat.
+If you use less oil and have very thin slices of pork chops, high heat could leave you with an overcooked outer layer and a raw inner layer.

-Regardless of the method you use to fry the pork and how you choose your slices as well as your ingredients, it is always best to keep things to medium settings.
-That way, you’d be in a safe line from overcooking your pork chop at an expense that it would add some time with how long to deep fry pork chops rather than the regular 8 to 10 minutes.
-But at least you’d have something best, tasty and delicious results most of the time.
+Regardless of the method you use to fry the pork and how you choose your slices as well as your ingredients, it is always best to use medium cooking settings.
+That way, you will be safe from overcooking your pork chops.
+This will help you avoid wasted time for deep frying pork chops instead of the usual 8 to 10 minutes.
+The best part will be you will always have delicious pork chops, cooked just the right way.